dart-archive/www.dartlang.org/src/site/tools/private-files.markdown

 See [Ignoring files](https://help.github.com/articles/ignoring-files)
 in the GitHub help for more information.

-### packages/
+### .packages and packages/ {#packages}

-The `packages/` directory
+The `.packages` file contains a list of dependencies used by your application.
-contains symlinks specific to your machine.
+Directories named `packages/` contain symlinks specific to your machine.
-Users of your code should generate their own packages directory, using [pub get](/tools/pub/get-started.html#installing-packages).
+Users of your code should generate their own packages information using [pub get](/tools/pub/get-started.html#installing-packages).

+{% include coming-release.html %}

 ### pubspec.lock